This is the latest version of the original BBQKees EMS bus to microcontroller UART interface board.

 For more information have a look at the product wiki.

-You can connect the board to the bus via the 3,5mm service jack or via the EMS/thermostat wires on the screw connector.
+You can connect the board to the bus via the EMS service jack or via the EMS/thermostat wires on the screw connector.

 If you can use the service jack from the boiler you can also power the microcontroller from the jack (8,5-12V DC via your own step-down voltage regulator).
-When you use the EMS bus wires you always need to power the microcontroller externally (F.i. with a USB adapter).
+When you use the EMS bus wires you always need to power the microcontroller externally (F.i. with a USB power supply).

 This board is NOT a substitute for the EMS Gateway!